 - Faces.
 Which is funny because I am an introvert.

 - Closeups.
 I lost much of my eyesight by the time I was 8 years old.
 My closeup photos reflect how I see without my contacts.

-- Flowers: I love flowers, trails, botanicals, but really, mostly flowers.
+- Natural beauty: I love flowers, trails, botanicals, but really, mostly flowers.

 My influences cross disciplines and time.